 Canada provides apparel, accessories and equipment products through our Columbia, Mountain Hardwear and prAna brands and footwear products through our Columbia and SOREL brands.
 These products are sold by our Canada wholesale and DTC businesses.
-We have over 550 wholesale customers in Canada.
-In 2022, our two largest Canada wholesale customers accounted for approximately 25% of Canada net sales, and were approximately 15% and 10% individually.
-As of December 31, 2022, we directly operated 11 retail stores.
+We have nearly 550 wholesale customers in Canada.
+In 2023, our two largest Canada wholesale customers accounted for approximately 25% of Canada net sales, and were approximately 15% and 10% individually.
+As of December 31, 2023, we directly operated 13 retail stores.

-We distribute the majority of Canada products from a distribution center that we own and operate in the province of Ontario in Canada.
+We distribute the majority of Canada products from a distribution center that we own and operate in the province of Ontario in Canada, as well as through thirdparty logistics companies that operate facilities located near receiving ports.